AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedTargetingModel.md

-# Creating Cluster-Based Targeting Model
+# Creating Probability-Based Targeting Model

 Hi guys!
 In this tutorial, we will demonstrate on how to create cluster-based targeting model for your weapon systems.